How Does a Drug Become a Generic: Facts vs. Myths

 Myths Facts

 Generics are not as safe as brand-name drugs.
-Generics use the same ingredients.
+Generic equivalents use the same ingredients.
 They work the same.
 They have the same risk-benefit profile.

 Generics are not as strong.
 Generic drugs have the same quality, strength, purity and stability.